Blockchain with proof of quantum work: Weaknesses and Mitigations

 The basic +/-1 and confidence-based chainwork definitions allow for near misses with respect to complete or incomplete work.
 A participant might have some confidence that their result is close to the threshold, and reasonably expect that although their validation fails their nonce might be validated by some significant fraction of stakeholders.

-Since a finite fraction of stakeholders (thence mining power) can validate a near-threshold block, there is finite probability of such a block being incorporated in the strongest chain subject to a delay; motivating a minor to broadcast such a block.
+Since a finite fraction of stakeholders (thence mining power) can validate a near-threshold block, there is finite probability of such a block being incorporated in the strongest chain subject to a delay; motivating a miner to broadcast such a block.
 A careful balancing of block penalties and rewards is necessary to ensure quantum-partial work is not a profitable strategy, achievable by control of transaction and block rewards and enhanced block structure.

-The quantum experimental set-up also allows room for efficiencies as well, which should be understood in a full application.
+The quantum computation also allows room for efficiencies, which should be understood in a full application.
 To minimize QPU access time (costs) a miner should optimize parameters such as number of samples and programming time.
 They could then more efficiently search, or filter, nonces.
 A miner is incentivized to prefilter nonces with cheap experiments, and then seek higher confidence (via enhanced sampling) only on candidates for broadcast.
-In our demonstration by contrast we fix QPU access time to 1 second in mining and validation.
+In our proof-of-concept demonstrations by contrast we fix QPU access time to 1 second in mining and validation.